jdmariano14/cs192builder/README.md

 $ java querybuilder192.Main
 ```

-* Alternatively, just remove the line "package querybuilder192;" from all the source files, and they will behave like typical Java classes written from scratch.
+* Alternatively, just remove the (first) line "package querybuilder192;" from all the source files, and they will behave like typical Java classes written from scratch.

 ## Notes
 * The syntax for generating some example queries is included as a guide (below the blank item methods in the Main class).